-San Francisco Poised To Ban Sales Of E-Cigarettes
+San Francisco Bans Sales Of E-Cigarettes

 If e-cigarettes were banned, Friedman says, he would try to quit nicotine altogether.
 But, "there would be a point in a moment of weakness where I'd just end up buying a pack of smokes again, and then it's just a slippery slope from there."

-Small businesses in San Francisco are concerned a ban will hurt their bottom line.
+Small businesses in San Francisco are concerned that a ban will hurt their bottom line.

 Miriam Zouzounis and her family own Ted's Market, a convenience store near downtown San Francisco.
 She says e-cigarettes are an "anchor" product: They draw people into her store.